khonsulabs/figures/README.md

 ## Inspiration

 Sharp graphics are achieved by ensuring that drawing is aligned to pixel boundaries.
-If a 1px-squre dot is drawn at 0.5 pixels offset, the dot will look fuzzy because its color will be shared across multiple pixels.
+If a 1px-squre dot is drawn at 0.99 pixels offset, the dot may look fuzzy because its color will be shared across multiple pixels.
 While this can give the illusion of subpixel imaging, it can also be undesired on high-dpi displays.

 This library embraces integer types for its data representation to allow for predictable math to be performed without loss of precision.
+It supports subdividing physical pixels into 4 subpixels, allowing for subpixel layout while providing consistent results.

 ## Pixels (`Px`) and Device-Independent Pixels (`Lp`)